Nukesor/pueue/README.md

 Regards to Robpol86 for providing the awesome `terminaltables` and `colorclass` libraries.
 And thanks to thesharp for the extremly usefull `daemonize` library.

+## Progress:
+Pueue already works, but it needs debugging and propert testing.
+This is all in progress and will be done soon.

+Copyright &copy; 2016 Arne Beer ([@Nukesor](https://github.com/Nukesor))